pflanze/ml2json/INSTALL.md

 Mail::Message::Field::Date and Time::Duration::Parse from CPAN (run
 'cpan' or 'perl -MCPAN -e shell' then 'install MIME::Tools' etc.)

+If you want to use json2csv, then also install JSON::SL from CPAN (not in Debian).

 There is no further installation mechanism (yet?).
-The program can be run directly from the checkout (like `./ml2json` or `path/to/ml2json/ml2json`).
+The programs can be run directly from the checkout (like `./ml2json` or `path/to/ml2json/ml2json`).
 You could also add the path to the checkout directory to your PATH env variable, or you can symlink it to